Thndr aims at solving Egypt and the region’s painful, outdated and time-consuming process to open, fund and actively manage investment accounts.

-Thndr’s first product is a mobile first equities trading platform in Egypt.
-The startup just acquired the necessary licensing from the Financial Regulatory Authority (FRA) making the fast growing startup the first company to acquire a brokerage license in Egypt since 2008.
-Issuing a license to a tech company is a testament to the regulator’s strong commitment to seek modern methodologies to enhance the investment landscape in Egypt.
+Thndr’s first product is a mobile-first equities trading platform in Egypt.
+The startup just acquired the necessary licensing from the Financial Regulatory Authority (FRA) making the fast-growing startup the first company to acquire a brokerage license in Egypt since 2008.
+Issuing a license to a tech company is a testament to the regulator’s strong commitmentseeking modern methodologies to enhance the investment landscape in Egypt.

 “Our vision is to put wealth in the hands of everyday individuals.
 With the rise of technology, and the foresight of a very supportive Financial Regulatory Authority, we can make this vision come to life — Egypt is expected to be the 7th largest economy by 2030 and has more than 100 million people, most of which are young and are looking for a convenient and digital way to invest their money.
 That’s why we are excited to bring a new breed of young investors to the market,” says Ahmad Hammouda, Co-Founder and CEO at Thndr.